COSIMA/ocean-regrid/README.md

 # Limitations

-The ocean model needs to be able to start from rest.
+To use the created IC the ocean model needs to be able to start from rest.